 Tucked away in the corner of the home dugout of Tiger Stadium, the Detroit City police officer spent nine innings with a towel wrapped around his head during a game in 1976.
 Had he not, his ears would have rung from the chirping that came from behind him.
 It wasn’t a bird, but The Bird that chirped incessantly, relentlessly, and LOUDLY throughout the ballgame.

 Mark “The Bird” Fidrych had the day off from pitching, but his famous beak didn’t.

-It was July of 1976, the Summer of The Bird.
-When Fidrych, the 21-year old rookie, was on the mound – actually IN the game – he was the center of attention.
+When Fidrych, a 21-year old rookie in 1976, was on the mound, he was the center of attention.
 He couldn’t help but be.
 The spotlight found him, and it was for the simplest of reasons.
 He was himself.
 Refreshingly so, with enthusiasm and a love for the game.

 Back in April, before he captivated the city and ultimately the entire baseball world, Fidrych made his big league debut without expectation, without fanfare.
 He was just another hard-throwing right-hander, a gangly kid from New England who said things like “Pahk yuh cah in the yahd.“ He was a late addition to the roster out of spring training, a new face on an aging team that had collapsed the previous season on the way to 102 losses, including an embarrassing 19 in a row.